shreyb12/powerbi-executive-kpi-dashboard/README.md

 A production-style executive dashboard built in Power BI to monitor commercial and operational performance across regions and product segments.

-The solution follows a **semantic model–first approach**, combining a clean star schema with structured DAX measures to deliver scalable, decision-ready reporting.
+The solution follows a semantic model–first architecture, combining a clean star schema with structured DAX measures to deliver scalable, decision-ready reporting.

 ---